mikepfrank/GLaDOS/README.md

-# GlaDOS
+# GladOS

-**Gladys' Lovely and Dynamic Operating System** (GlaDOS) is an operating environment that is intended to provide a convenient "home" that a persona manifested by a text-based AI system can "live" within.
+**Gladys' Lovely and Dynamic Operating System** (GladOS) is an operating environment that is intended to provide a convenient "home" that a persona manifested by a text-based AI system can "live" within.

 ## Purpose

-The ultimate purpose of GlaDOS is to experiment with giving text-based AIs (such as, personas being emulated by statistical language models such as GPT-3) a "user environment" that they can manipulate, to see if the right kind of environment can get them to exhibit some
+The ultimate purpose of GladOS is to experiment with giving text-based AIs (such as, personas being emulated by statistical language models such as GPT-3) a "user environment" that they can manipulate, to see if the right kind of environment can get them to exhibit some